tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 ```

 The subscript-assignment pattern works with any type that conforms to ``HTML.OutputStreamable``.
-Although it is possible to retroactively conform types such as ``Int`` to this protocol, we
+Although you could also retroactively conform types such as ``Int`` to this protocol, we
-generally recommend encoding such types through string interpolation instead, as this makes the
+recommend encoding such types through string interpolation instead, as this makes the intent
-intent clearer.
+clearer.
+You might, for example, want to display integers in a different format elsewhere in
+your application.

 @Snippet(id: "Patterns", slice: "DIV_INTERPOLATION")